 Blog Category: Collection release

-The Art Gallery of Ontario (AGO) has contributed approximately 120 additional images of its diverse permanent collection to the Artstor Digital Library, bringing their total to over 600 images.*
+The American Institute of Indian Studies (AIIS) has contributed an additional 5,094 images to the Artstor Digital Library, bringing their total to more than 69,000.*

 Have you ever wanted a better understanding of how an artwork or architectural detail was originally intended to be viewed?